Still marginal in Switzerland, natural wine is gradually making a name for itself – rts.ch

 sulphurous reputation

 There is still a long way to go for natural wine to acquire its letters of nobility, because without chemistry, faults can appear on certain wines.
 And even without flaws, the tasting can be confusing depending on the winemaking methods used.
-This prompted the AVNS to collaborate with the Haute Ecole de Changins and the Federal Office for Agriculture in particular, in order to develop a specific tasting sheet for these wines, which could be used in competitions and which is already of interest to the Association of natural wines in France.
+This prompted the AVNS to collaborate with the Haute Ecole de Changins and the Federal Office for Agriculture in particular, in order to develop a specific tasting sheet for these wines, which might be used in competitions and which is already of interest to the Association of natural wines in France.

 If the production of natural wine represents a marginal share of wine production, only 2% of winemakers in Switzerland producing natural wine, it seems that the trend has given way to the niche market.
 This is evidenced by the increase in specialized festivals as well as restaurants and shops offering only these wines on their menu.